kennethrioja/secondbrain/courses/cpp.md

 - Sub-typing polymorphism :
 	- virtual function = methode
 	- grace a virtual la resolution de l'appel de fonctions a devenir dynamique
+- Abtract classes and interfaces :
+	- Methode pure when = 0, means that no definition on this method, means that cannot intanciate it
+	- ADD A prefix for Abstract (some methods will be pure)
+	- En gors, le mettre c'est pour dire que le parent n'en a aucune utilite mais que les enfants peuvent en avoir un comportement difference (surtout si virtual)
+	- Certains comportements sont definis et d'autres non
+	- ADD I prefix for Interface = all methods are pure and NO attributes